-RPT-Fitch Rates Wanda's USD Notes Final 'BBB+'
+RPT-Fitch rates Wanda's USD notes final 'BBB+'

 - investment property EBITDA to interest sustained below 2.0x;

-- unsecured assets/unsecured debt sustained below 2.5x (4.0x in 1H13) may lead to a negative action on the senior unsecured debt.
+- unsecured assets/unsecured debt sustained below 2.5x (4.0x in H113) may lead to a negative action on the senior unsecured debt.

 As Wanda remains a privately owned company, prompt information disclosure is necessary to monitor the ratings.